-- 1. Display the car and trailer registration properly. - 2.
+- 1. Display the tow vehicle and trailer registration properly. - 2.
 Carry drivers license.
-In Canada you'll need a non-residence liability insurance card. - 3.
-In Mexico you must have special auto insurance. - 4.
+In Canada, you'll need a non-residence liability insurance card, birth certificate, and/or passport. - 3.
+In Mexico, you must have special auto insurance and a passport. - 4.
 Carry an extra set of the ignition and truck keys in a separate pocket, or in your wallet. - 5.
 Keep an operating flashlight with fresh batteries in the glove compartment. - 6.
 Pack the trunk so that you can reach the tools and spare tire without completely unpacking. - 7.
 Keep sharp or hard articles securely packed wherever they may be. - 8.
 Do not packed things in the passenger seating area.
 You need the maximum space for comfort. - 9.
 WEAR easy wash, drip-dry traveling clothes. - 10.
 Do not make your vacation trips a mileage marathon.
 Stop and relax frequently. - 11.
 Carry a first-aid kit. - 12.
 Carry your pets dish, food, leash, and health and registration papers.